 A sabbatical can also be an option for employees struggling with their health, allowing them extra time to recover from surgery and/or to figure out new routines to help manage their health.
 This is a great way to show you value an employee’s health over their work.
 Sometimes the length of medical leave or maternity/paternity leave just isn’t enough to really recover and come back refreshed and ready to work.

 Adapt to employee needs as they change.
-This can be hard, especially at large companies where policies may have to go through several rounds of approvals, but keeping up with what employees want will help you know how to keep them.
+This can be hard, especially at large companies where policies may have to go through several rounds of approvals.
+However, keeping up with what employees want will help you know how to keep them.
 Specifically, get to know your unique employees and what they need.
 No two people are the same!

 - Ask your employees what they need.